Soromytko/rendell/README.md

 # What is Rendell?

 Rendell is a cross-platform rendering library.
+Rendell does not impose its own data formats (e.g., shader language, images, etc.), by creating a black box.
+Its task is to be clear and provide a convenient and cross-platform API.

 # Build